Members of the foundation board

 From 2007 until 2011 he worked on his doctoral thesis on Life Assurance in India.
 While it was still a British colony, India developed its own insurance companies from the 1870s.
 Life insurance became popular there.
 It replaced traditional forms of social protection.
 That is to say, sociologically the emergence of life insurance marked the transition from the classical form of protection by the extended family to the possibility of founding a nuclear family in a modern form of the division of labour.
 This can be seen as a process of globalisation as well as a process of modernisation.

-Adrian says that his personal fascination for Norbert Elias has its roots back in the early days of his university years.
+Adrian says that his personal fascination with Norbert Elias has its roots back in the early days of his university years.
 His interest was reinvigorated when he explored his own family history.
 His grandparents left Silesia, now part of Poland, in 1945 when the German population was expelled.
-Norbert Elias himself came from Silesia, and Adrian set out to learn more about his roots.
+Norbert Elias himself came from Silesia, and Adrian set out to learn more about Elias’ roots.
 Some surprising findings have come to light – see the article in Figurations 39.
 Adrian is continuing to work on writing an intellectual biography of Norbert Elias.

 Arjan Post (b.
-1972) studied cultural sociology at the University of Amsterdam and works as an independent editor for literary publishing houses.
+1972), Foundation Secretary, studied cultural sociology at the University of Amsterdam and works as an independent editor for literary publishing houses.
 As a journalist he has written many articles and interviews on multicultural society and its discontents.
 His thesis, supervised by Nico Wilterdink, was a follow up to the study Brinkgreve and Korzec (1978) carried out on a Dutch advice column (Margriet Weet Raad); it resulted in articles in the Amsterdams Sociologisch Tijdschrift (27 (4) 2000) – see the summary in Figurations 15 – and the Irish Journal of Sociology (13 (2) 2004).
 Recently he published a transcription of the lecture Norbert Elias gave in Amsterdam on the occasion of a broad conference in 1984 against racism and discrimination (see Human Figurations 5 (1) 2016, also for an introduction to that lecture).
 He is currently working on a study of integration conflicts from an Eliasian perspective, with the working title The Integration of Humanity.
 Civilisation and Conflict in the Twenty-first Century.